sa1f/quickshop/server/README.md

 - run `node server.js` to run the server
 - run `python facerec_from_webcam_faster.py` to see the live facial recogntion

+If you'd like to see the database contents, open the .sqlite file using [sqlite browser](http://sqlitebrowser.org/)

 \ ゜o゜)ノ